pkellner/pkellner/src/content/blog/2024-05-10-running-react-19-from-a-cdn-and-using-esm.sh.md

 > UMD was widely used in the past as a convenient way to load React without a build step.
 Now, there are modern alternatives for loading modules as scripts in HTML documents.
 Starting with React 19, React will no longer produce UMD builds to reduce the complexity of its testing and release process.

-The means that you can't simply change the reference `https://unpkg.com/react-dom@18/umd/react-dom.development.js` to simply include `@19` and expect it to work.
+That means that you can't simply change the reference `https://unpkg.com/react-dom@18/umd/react-dom.development.js` to simply include `@19` and expect it to work.
 Ricky goes on to say *"we recommend using an ESM-based CDN such as esm.sh."*  If you are like me, and those are just not enough words to get you to make it work, this blog post is for you.

 ## Using a CDN the New Way with React 19 and esm.sh